Rosary: History

 Knotted prayer ropes were used in early Christianity; the Desert Fathers are said to have created the first such, using knots to keep track of the number of times they said the Jesus prayer or the 150 psalms.

 According to tradition, the prayer of the Rosary was given to Dominic de Guzmán in an apparition of the Blessed Virgin Mary during the year 1208 in the church of Prouille.
 This Marian apparition received the title of Our Lady of the Rosary.
 This traditional origin for the Rosary has been generally accepted by the Church and by many popes, primarily before the 17th century, but also by later figures such as Pope Leo XIII and Pope Pius XI in official documents such as encyclicals.
-Louis De Montfort also affirmed this tradition in his writtings.
+Louis De Montfort also affirmed this tradition in his writings.
 According to Herbert Thurston, it is certain that in the course of the twelfth century and before the birth of Dominic, the practice of reciting the Ave Maria 50 or 150 times had become generally familiar.
 According to 20th century editions of the Catholic Encyclopedia, the story of Dominic's devotion to the Rosary and supposed apparition of Our Lady of the Rosary does not appear in any documents of the Catholic Church or the Order of Preachers prior to the writings of the Dominican Alanus de Rupe, some 250 years after Dominic.
 However, recent scholarship by Donald H. Calloway seeks to refute this claim.
 Leonard Foley said that although Mary's giving the Rosary to Dominic is recognized as a legend, the development of this prayer form owes much to the Order of Preachers.

 The practice of meditation during the praying of the Hail Mary is attributed to Dominic of Prussia (1382–1460), a Carthusian monk who termed it "Life of Jesus Rosary".
-The German monk from Trier added a sentence to each of the 50 Hail Marys, using quotes from scripture (which at that time followed the name "Jesus," before the intercessory ending was added during the Counter-Reformation).
+The German monk from Trier added a sentence to each of the 50 Hail Marys, using quotes from scripture (which at that time followed the name "Jesus", before the intercessory ending was added during the Counter-Reformation).
 In 1569, the papal bull Consueverunt Romani Pontifices by the Dominican Pope Pius V officially established the devotion to the Rosary in the Catholic Church.

 From the 16th to the early 20th century, the structure of the Rosary remained essentially unchanged.
 There were 15 mysteries, one for each of the 15 decades.
 According to John Henry Newman, Mariology is always Christocentric.
 During the 20th century, the addition of the Fatima Prayer to the end of each decade became common.
 There were no other changes until 2002, when John Paul II suggested the five optional Luminous Mysteries; variations of these had previously been proposed by George Preca, and were implemented during the mid-20th century by figures such as Patrick Peyton.